digram/bukua-auth/README.md

 #### Users table configuration

-Update your `users` table migration to ensure it includes the following fields.
-Ensure the fields are nullable.
+Update your `users` table migration to ensure it includes the new fields.
+Ensure all fields in your users table are nullable to prevent errors when adding a new user.

  ```php
      Schema::table('users', function ($table) {